Scouts, there’s no telling how many badges you can earn here.

 Wild Edibles – There are many plants out on the trail that can be used for food and medicine.
 Scouts will graze along learning how to identify safe plants from dangerous ones.
 (Seasonal)

 NC State Parks Junior Ranger Program– Explore, learn and help out your state parks!
-Junior Rangers is a fun way for children to explore with their family, scouts troop or youth group.
+The Junior Ranger program is a fun way for children to explore with their family, scouts troop or youth group.
 Activities are geared for children ages 6-12.
 Visit the NC State Parks website to learn more: www.ncparks.gov/junior-rangers.

 * Indicates programs that have additional material costs.